pradipta21/REST-Client-Management-Tool/README.md

 **Note** : For small payload, it can be directly added to the API json object while adding API to it.
 ## Logging
 In this tool, logs are divieded into two layer for better traking of the application.
-- System log : All logs related to system processing and configuring can be found here.
+- System log : All logs related to system processing and configuration can be found here.
 - Application log : All logs related to API execution can be found here.